tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/06-Stu_Peoplechain/README.md

 5. Compare ledgers to make sure that they are all "synchronized".

 6. If they are not, take a note as to why.
 Was it because someone missed a transaction, or was a transaction actually modified?

-7. Ask yourself, what were to happen if any of these students were to lie about the transactions they received?

-  * Would it be easy to discover who is lying?

-  * What would you do if you discovered a ledger keeper was lying, or not responding?

-  * What are the ways this system is making lying harder to do?

-  * While it may be easy to discover one node is lying, what if one entire region had a different copy of the ledger?